nicklockwood/GLView/README.md

     + (GLImageMap *)imageMapWithContentsOfFile:(NSString *)nameOrPath;
     - (GLImageMap *)initWithContentsOfFile:(NSString *)nameOrPath;

 These methods are used to create a GLImageMap from a file.
 The parameter can be an absolute or relative file path (relative paths are assumed to be inside the application bundle).
-If the file extension is omitted it is assumed to be .plist.
-Currently the only image map file format that is supported is the Cocos2D sprite map format, which can be exported by tools such as Zwoptex or TexturePacker.
-GLImageMap fully supports trimmed, rotated and aliased images.
-As with ordinary GLImages, GLImageMap will automatically detect @2x retina files and files with the ~ipad suffix.
+If the file extension is omitted it is assumed to be and Xcode 5 .atlasc file (see "Using Xcode 5 / SpriteKit texture atlasses" below), or a .plist.
+Currently the only image map file formats that are supported are the Xcode 5 / SpriteKit texture atlas format, and the Cocos2D sprite map format, which can be exported by tools such as Zwoptex or TexturePacker.
+GLImageMap fully supports rotated and trimmed images, as well as image aliases.
+It will automatically detect @2x Retina imagemap files and files with the ~ipad suffix.

     + (GLImageMap *)imageMapWithImage:(GLImage *)image data:(NSData *)data;
     - (GLImageMap *)initWithImage:(GLImage *)image data:(NSData *)data;